-The Fund, along with certain other series of the Trust, is a party to an agreement which enables it to participate in a \$10 million secured committed revolving line of credit with The Bank of New York Mellon which expires February 14, 2024.
-The proceeds from the borrowings, if any, are used to finance the Fund's short-term general working capital requirements, including the funding of shareholder redemptions.
-Interest, if any, is charged to the Fund based on its borrowings during the period at the applicable rate plus 1.5%.
-The Fund is also charged a portion of a commitment fee of 0.20% per annum.
-As of March 31, 2023, there were no borrowings outstanding under the line of credit.
-Prior to this, the Fund had an agreement with The Bank of New York Mellon which enabled it to participate in a \$10 million secured committed revolving line of credit.
-The agreement expired on February 15, 2023.
+The Fund, along with certain other series of the Trust, was a party to an agreement which enabled it to participate in a \$10 million secured committed revolving line of credit with The Bank of New York Mellon which expired on February 14, 2024.
+The proceeds from the borrowings, if any, were used to finance the Fund's short-term general working capital requirements, including the funding of shareholder redemptions.
+Interest, if any, was charged to the Fund based on its borrowings during the period at the applicable rate plus 1.5%.
+The Fund was also charged a portion of a commitment fee of 0.20% per annum.
+As of March 31, 2024, there were no borrowings outstanding under the line of credit.